sobanjom/python-patterns/README.md

 python-patterns
 ===============

-A collection of design patterns and idioms in Python..
+A collection of design patterns and idioms in Python.

 Current Patterns
 ----------------